 Our program emphasizes the concept of Thriving While Surviving.
 We strive to transform cancer from an acute disease into more of a chronic illness, one that can be lived with for many months or even years.
-Some of our patients have greatly outlived their life expectancy by even two or three-fold.
-Furthermore, most are able to continue with a productive and fulfilling life.

 1 Zhao S, Shen W, Du R, Luo X, Yu J, Zhou W, Dong X, Gao R, Wang C, Yang H, Wang S. Three inflammation-related genes could predict risk in prognosis and metastasis of patients with breast cancer.
 Cancer Med.
 2019 Jan 11. doi: 10.1002/cam4.1962.

 2 Taub CJ, Lippman ME, Hudson BI, Blomberg BB, Diaz A, Fisher HM, Nahin ER, Lechner SC, Kwak T, Hwang GH, Antoni MH.
 The effects of a randomized trial of brief forms of stress management on RAGE-associated S100A8/A9 in patients with breast cancer undergoing primary treatment.
 Cancer.
 2019 Jan 11. doi: 10.1002/cncr.31965.
 [Epub ahead of print] PubMed PMID: 30633331.